Staying At Home Being A Blogger

 As a final thought, I will restate how important it is to keep your blog updated.
 Or instead of “news” you will be sharing “history.”
 Look up what is trending on Google, or Yahoo.
 Look up the latest sports articles on ESPN.
 Tell the world how you’ve been going to the gym, and your health has improved for the better.
 Your job is to keep the world informed with news, or your experiences; whatever content you decided to share with the world.

 Once you have created an audience, you can monetize your blog.
 There are services like Adsense by Google, which helps you create an income based on ads.
-Google has integrated the service to Blogger, which is also owned by Google.
+You can you online invoicing services to bill clients, even Google has integrated the service to Blogger, which is also owned by Google.
 You don’t have to have a Blogger account to use this service, as it can be incorporated to wide variety of blogs, including the most famous and easy to use WordPress, which is free.

 Posted On :2012-08-21